looker-open-source/actions/docs/deploying.md

 We recommend that you work on features using a branch.
 To create and push a branch to Heroku:

-* `git checkout -b my-name/my-awesome-feature` # creates a branch called `my-name/my-awesome-feature` and switches to it
+* `git checkout -b my-name/my-awesome-feature`

+   This creates a branch called `my-name/my-awesome-feature` and switches to it
-* `git push heroku my-name/my-awesome-feature:master` # pushes your branch to Heroku and runs it
+* `git push heroku my-name/my-awesome-feature:master`

+   This pushes your branch to Heroku and runs it

 You can test that the action hub is running by going to your Heroku application URL.
 If you need to view logs at any time, you can run:

     heroku logs

 If at some point you forget the URL of your Heroku server, you can run:

     heroku info -s | grep web_url

-#### To add the action hub to Looker
+#### Adding the Action Hub to Looker

 Make sure your action hub is running.
 You will then need to run the following command on the server that is running the action hub: